Zierax/Axiom-Zspace/Readme.md

-# Version 2 is coming current is Version 1 and if not 100% accurate it still not enough
+# Version 2 results in root dir in this repo not in axiom_output

+OLD-----

 # Axiom-ZSpace Project: Partial Sector 5 Results